Cucumber Gin and Tonic with Mint

 1. In a highball glass, vigorously muddle cucumber slices and mint with a muddler for 20-30 seconds until large pieces are broken.

-3. Pour Indian tonic water over top and add juice from the second lime wedge.
+2. Fill the glass halfway with ice then add gin followed by the juice of the 1st lime wedge.
+Pour Indian tonic water over top and add juice from the second lime wedge.

 Notes